TABLE OF CONTENTS

 Some of your customers may feel more comfortable giving their payment details over the phone.
 This is especially if you work with older customers or if you run a recently-opened business.
 This kind of interaction gives you the opportunity to reassure customers and give them peace of mind as you handle their transaction in a professional manner.
 Likewise, having the cardholder on the phone can eliminate user error on their end if the wrong information is keyed into the virtual terminal.

-A virtual terminal also allows you to easily set up recurring credit card payments for your customers, which saves you and them time in the long run.
-Negative-option billing has quickly become an industry standard to keep payments on-time and consistent.
+A virtual terminal also allows you to easily set up recurring credit card payments for your customers, which saves you and their time in the long run.
+Negative-option billing has quickly become an industry standard to keep payments on time and consistent.

 It’s especially important for businesses in the debt consolidation industry, as this allows you to schedule payments (and make your monthly loan payments, if needed).
 Because of the nature of the industry, your clients may also be reluctant to make payments every month.
 So, setting up recurring payments beforehand removes the need to chase clients down for their financial information every time.